btcpayserver/btcpayserver-doc/ElectrumPersonalServer.md

 ![Certs](https://user-images.githubusercontent.com/1388507/68497330-9a73a500-0254-11ea-9349-71bdb3bd9511.png)

-Start up Electrum Wallet again, and connect to your ElectrumX server.
+Start up Electrum Wallet again, and connect to your EPS server.
 If it is fully synched, it will now likely show a green traffic light, and you are good to go.